NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    ![Main.py output](images/main-py.png)
    ```

 2. Commit your changes to the local repository.
-Tag the commit with `v1` so your lecturer can find it.
-Ensure the commit includes the log file and config file (though you would typically ignore them).
+Tag the commit with `v1`, so your lecturer can find it.
+Ensure the commit includes the log and config files (though you would typically ignore them).
 3. Push the tag to the remote repository.

    ```bash